particle-iot/docs/src/content/tutorials/hardware-projects/som-first-board.md

 ## Assembly

-This is the board from [OshPark](https://oshpark.com).
-I've only ground off the little nubs from where the panels were separated and dusted it.
-One advantage of using OshPark is that you only have to submit the .brd file from Eagle.
-You don't need to do the step of generating Gerber files.
+This is the board that I received from [JLCPCB](https://jlcpcb.com).
+I've also ordered many boards from [OshPark](https://oshpark.com); some of the pictures below have purple boards and those are from OshPark.

 ![Board](/assets/images/som-first-board/board-1.jpg)

 When using the M.2 connector you will almost certainly need a stencil.
-I ordered mine from [Osh Stencils](https://oshstencils.com).
-OshStencils also takes the .brd files from Eagle.
+I ordered mine with my board from JLCPCB, but if you order a board from OshPark you can get the stencil separately from [Osh Stencils](https://oshstencils.com).

-Since there are no components beyond the M.2 connector on this board, I created a special stencil .brd file that changes the board outline to eliminate the unused area.
-That makes the stencil much cheaper.

 ![Stencil](/assets/images/som-first-board/board-2.jpg)